awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iam-role.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaxSessionDuration`  <a name="cfn-iam-role-maxsessionduration"></a>
 The maximum session duration \(in seconds\) that you want to set for the specified role\.
-If you do not specify a value for this setting, the default maximum of one hour is applied\.
+If you do not specify a value for this setting, the default value of one hour is applied\.
 This setting can have a value from 1 hour to 12 hours\.
-Anyone who assumes the role from the or API can use the `DurationSeconds` API parameter or the `duration-seconds` CLI parameter to request a longer session\.
+Anyone who assumes the role from the AWS CLI or API can use the `DurationSeconds` API parameter or the `duration-seconds` AWS CLI parameter to request a longer session\.
 The `MaxSessionDuration` setting determines the maximum duration that can be requested using the `DurationSeconds` parameter\.
 If users don't specify a value for the `DurationSeconds` parameter, their security credentials are valid for one hour by default\.
-This applies when you use the `AssumeRole*` API operations or the `assume-role*` CLI operations but does not apply when you use those operations to create a console URL\.
+This applies when you use the `AssumeRole*` API operations or the `assume-role*` AWS CLI operations but does not apply when you use those operations to create a console URL\.
 For more information, see [Using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) in the *IAM User Guide*\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `3600`